jacksky007/express-knex-objection-typescript-demo/README.md

 2. run `NODE_ENV=production npx knex --knexfile db/knexfile.ts seed:run` to insert initial data in database
 3. run `npm run prod:build`, this will transpile backend Typescript files into JavaScript files then put them into `build` dir, and build frontend files into `build/public` dir
 4. run `npm run prod:start-server` to start the server in production enviroment
+5: visit `http://localhost:3001/posts`, then it will be redirected to the first post page `http://localhost:3001/posts/{the id of first page}`

 ### Tips for production envirement
 * To stop server, run `npm run prod:stop-server`
+* To run server on other port, run `PORT=xxx npm run prod:start-server` or modify `ecosystem.config.js` setting `PORT` of `PROD` app

 ## To be improved
+* handle server-side exception, such as non-existent postId
 * add tests
 * add ESLint
 * add logger